 Have you ever touched the bones of a Right Whale?
 Or come face to face with a Cretaceous carnivore?
-Sat in the center of the Earth to hear a scientist talk?
-You can do all of that and more in the exhibits of the North Carolina Museum of Natural Sciences.
+Or Sat in the center of the Earth to hear a scientist talk?
+You can do all that and more in the North Carolina Museum of Natural Sciences exhibits.

 They also host educational programs, virtual programs, and have visiting exhibits.
 This museum is what, “Make learning fun!” is all about.
 Admission is FREE!

 At the Joel Lane Museum House, you’ll take a step back in time to explore the beginnings of Raleigh, Wake County, North Carolina, and the United States.
 This museum takes you from the colonial era, through the Revolutionary War, into the first years as a new nation.

 Guided tours begin at the Visitors Center with costumed docents so it will really feel you’ve been transported to the past.
 Children under 6 are FREE.

 As the only African-American house museum in the state of North Carolina, the Pope House offers a glimpse into the life of one of Raleigh’s most intriguing citizens, Dr. Manassa Thomas Pope, who was the only African-American man to run for mayor of a Southern capital in the midst of the Jim Crow Era.
 The house contains over 3,000 artifacts, and gives insight into the life of the Pope family.